 You know what?
 Turns out there was a future in both.
 Laura became my wife, and we’ll celebrate 25 years of marriage in September 2014, and Bill and I have been working together ever since.

 Back in those days, we had no money and no staff.
 It was literally launched off the kitchen table.
 If we didn’t bring in sales, we didn’t eat.
 But it was great fun too.

 What is the magazine called and how does it work?

-It’s called Radio-TV Interview Report (RTIR), and we still publish it today.
+It’s called Radio-TV Interview Report (RTIR), and while it began as a printed magazine, we still publish it online today.
 It’s been called “the bible of the industry” by producers looking for guests.

 There were a lot of thrills along the way.
-I’ll never forget the day we sat down and watched one of our guests who’d been booked on Oprah, right from our magazine.
+I’ll never forget the day we sat down and watched one of our guests who’d been booked right from our magazine to appear on Oprah.
 When Oprah introduced her, she read the opening paragraph of our write-up, word for word!

 It’s been really gratifying to help unknown authors become massively famous.
 When Jack Canfield and Mark Victor Hansen contacted us, their credit cards were maxed out, but they were committed to investing in their future and in doing as many interviews as possible.
 Today, almost everyone has heard of their Chicken Soup for the Soul book series which has sold over 500 million copies.

 When Robert Kiyosaki’s wife called my office, she had 3,000 copies of Rich Dad Poor Dad sitting in her garage.
 They had self-published the book and wasted a lot of money with a PR firm which got them almost nothing.
 As a result of our efforts, Robert was booked on radio talk shows around the country – exposure that led to Rich Dad Poor Dad becoming a New York Times bestseller.